chrfrantz/PowerCLI-scripts/README.md

 Scripts to automate routine tasks for vSphere.

 All the following scripts rely on [PowerCLI](https://code.vmware.com/tool/vsphere_powercli/6.0), which needs to be installed on the client machine.
+Ensure to include the option 'vCloud Air/vCD PowerCLI' (in addition to 'vSphere PowerCLI') during installation.

 ### ManageVApps